 Both the recursive resolver and the user’s device typically cache the DNS response for a specified period (known as the Time to Live or TTL), making future requests for the same domain faster by avoiding the full resolution process.

-To get online training for Networking or Cybersecurity Certifications, Contact our Learner Advisors
+To get online training for Networking or Cybersecurity Certifications, contact our Learner Advisors

+The distinction between authoritative DNS servers and recursive DNS servers is significant.
+Authoritative nameservers store DNS records and respond directly to queries about specific domain names.
 In contrast, recursive servers act as intermediaries between the user and the authoritative servers, navigating the DNS hierarchy to retrieve the necessary records.

 The table below compares Authoritative vs Recursive DNS Servers and lists major differences between them.